dsuryd/dotNetify-Elements/ViewModels/Docs/GetStarted.md

 dotnet watch run
 ```

-Open the browser to **http://localhost:5000**.
+Open the browser to *http://localhost:5000*.
 If you make changes on client- or server-side, the application will rebuild and the browser reload.

 #### Existing ASP.NET Framework

 The following steps will insert a demo page to an existing ASP.NET Framework project.
 We'll start from the _ASP.NET Web Application (.NET Framework)_ template that Visual Studio generates.

 Prerequisites:
 - .NET Framework 4.6 or up.

+Similar code is also available in [this github repo](https://github.com/dsuryd/dotNetify-Elements/tree/master/Templates/ASPNetFramework).

 **Add NuGet**